JUNE 6, 2022

 - Account Information Service Provider (AISP) - enabled to initiate payments to or from a customer’s account.

-To become a TPP and get access to a client’s account information and transaction, firms should go through a strict application process and obtain either a PISP or AISP license.
-Such approach defines what data will be retrieved and with whom it will be shared.
+To become a TPP and get access to a client’s account information and transaction in the future of banking services, firms should go through a strict application process and obtain either a PISP or AISP license.
+Such an approach defines what data will be retrieved and with whom it will be shared.
 Additionally, it underlies a data processing flow under the EU General Data Protection Regulation (GDPR).

 UK open banking is often called the local response to the European PSD2 regulation.
 It is a set of rules that requires banks to share access to online payment initiation and customer account information through the use of open APIs.
-As a result, third-party providers (TPPs) can develop innovative financial solutions and services around banking institutions, like confirmation of funds or payment initiation.
+As a result, third-party providers (TPPs) have prospects to develop innovative financial solutions and services around banking institutions, like confirmation of funds or payment initiation.

 Although open banking and PSD2 are seen as a prerogative of Europe, banks in Australia, USA, Canada, and Asia are already working hard to leverage APIs and open banking features.
 For instance, Bank of America introduced its API gateway back in January 2018, to align with the implementation of the PSD2 project in the EU.

-How PSD2 and Open Banking API are unlocking the potential of the banking industry
+How does PSD2 and Open Banking Affect the Financial Industry?

 Having open banking and PSD2 explained, it’s important to note that these regulations are set to dramatically change the way banks, businesses, and customers manage data, pay, and get paid.
 If we look through a business prism, the potential benefits are as follows: